Gordon H. Cook Jr.

 It was almost a year after the death of my grandmother that I was asked to do a funeral service for an elderly woman in the community whom I barely knew.
 I met with the woman’s family, prepared an appropriate service, and was in the midst of delivering it, when suddenly I felt quite overwhelmed by feelings of grief.
 It became difficult to continue speaking, and I was very embarrassed.
 The family and members of the congregation comforted me, and soon I regained my composure and continued.
 What was this?

 Therese Rando, a clinical psychologist, and one of the foremost writers in the area of grief, refers to this phenomenon as a STUG Reaction, a “subsequent temporary upsurge of grief.”
 Undoubtedly, it was triggered by the context of a funeral service, the proximity in time, and some minor similarities between this woman and my grandmother.
 Anyone who has experienced grief knows what STUGs are.
 They can and do occur even when grief has been carefully processed.
 They can occur many years after the event which was first grieved.
 Rando indicates that STUGs are even more common in cases of incomplete grief, where our grief has not been fully processed.
 Taking time to process our own grief in order to reduce the likelihood of incomplete grief is a wise course.
-It can enhance our ability to minister appropriately to others.
-It may take time now, but it will be time well spent.

 Processing grief includes a) accepting the reality of loss; b) working through the pain and emotions associated with our grief; c) adjusting to the new environment in which the loss has occurred; and in due time d) emotionally relocating the one (or thing) who is now absent from us so that we can begin to move on with our lives.
 Each of these tasks takes both time and emotional energy.
 They can be aided by spiritual and emotional support and by the good use of the means of grace.
 In the end we have not forgotten our loved one, nor even moved on without him or her.
 But we have allocated to them a new and special place in our life story which allows us to move on.